 Pastoral care has changed so much in the past couple of decades.
 Some of the change relates to who we expect to do pastoral care and how we do it.
 Some of the change relates to the recipients of pastoral care, who are more varied ethnically and more often members of the wider community rather than members of a church community.
 In addition, the term “pastoral care” is often used in secular settings, so Christians need to be clearer than ever about what makes pastoral care uniquely Christian.

 I came up with seven statements that summarize the trends I see.
+(You can read a blog post that describes each of the trends here.)
 These are the chapter titles for Part One of the book:

 Pastoral Care Has Many Models

 Teams and a Variety of Individuals Provide Pastoral Care

 Christian Pastoral Care is Grounded in the Triune God

 Pastoral Carers Consider Extended Families, Societies and Systems